 We don’t have Tim Horton’s cafes in Ireland so I had to get it out of a self-service machine in Spar.
 Most people I know don’t actually like it, but I love it.
 I can’t even explain why but those latte’s are to die for, I normally don’t like bitter coffee but Tim Horton’s nails it.
 Unfortunately, the Tim Horton’s machines have been replaced by an inferior brand, so maybe I’ll just move to Canada.

 In my last blogpost I mentioned being in Torremolinos last summer.
-My parents made the smart decision of going full board in the hotel, which for me meant unlimited free coffee (and alcohol – and on a side note they were generous with their spirit servings).
+My parents made the smart decision of going full board in the hotel, which for me meant unlimited free coffee.
 A saying of mine is “free coffee is the best coffee”.

-The Spanish do this weird thing where the milk they put into the coffee is warm.
+They put warm milk into coffee in the area, which I’ve never encountered before.
 All along I’ve believed the purpose of putting milk into coffee is to cool it down, and for taste, so this was peculiar.
 It grew on me.
 Despite only being there a week the coffee at home felt weird for a while.
 I miss the abundance of free coffee every day, and piña coladas by the pool.

 My favourite coffee beans in the world is without a doubt Badger & Dodo beans.
 I actually asked for a coffee grinder and specifically Badger & Dodo for Christmas this year.
 Aside from the tattoo kit I got at my dad’s work Christmas party when I was a kid (which to their dismay is probably why I love tattoo’s so much now) I consider it the best Christmas present I’ve ever received.